papampi/braiins-os/README.md

 ### Status

-The whole miner project consists of several git repositories and during development is convenient to track status of all changes in all repositories at once.
+The braiins OS project consists of several git repositories.
+It is convenient to track status of all changes in all repositories at once during development.
 The *status* command can be used for this purpose.
 It is similar to git status but it is executed for all repositories.

 ```bash
 # get status of all repositories